prodakt/EDVis/README.md

 The goal is to show that PyMOL can produce professional-level illustrations quickly, reproducibly, and entirely through command-line scripting.

-The workflow below combines GUI actions with explicit typed commands — essential for reproducibility.
+The workflow combines GUI interactions with explicitly typed commands — essential for reproducibility.

 ---